MELDProject/meld_graph/docs/install_docker.md

 If you encounter any error, please contact the MELD team for support at `meld.study@gmail.com`

 ## Set up paths and download model
-Before being able to use the classifier on your data, some paths need to be set up and the pretrained model needs to be downloaded.
+Before being able to use the classifier on your data, data paths need to be set up and the pretrained model needs to be downloaded.

-First, create the <meld_data> folder where you want to download the meld data structure and save the outputs
+1. Create the <meld_data> folder where you want to download the meld data structure and save the outputs.
+It should typically take a couple GB of space.

-Then run:
+2. Run:

 ```bash
 docker run -it --rm \